Kyle Van Noy: 2017

 During training camp, Van Noy competed to be a starting outside linebacker against David Harris, Elandon Roberts, and Shea McClellin.
-Van Noy was the starting strongside linebacker to begin the regular season.
+The former was named the starting strongside linebacker to begin the regular season.
 He started alongside Elandon Roberts and middle linebacker Dont'a Hightower.
 On September 8, 2017, the Patriots signed Van Noy to a two-year, $11.75 million contract that includes $5.50 million guaranteed and a signing bonus of $3.50 million.

-In Week 3, he collected a season-high 11 combined tackles (nine solo) during a 36–33 win against the Houston Texans.
-On October 15, 2017, Van Noy recorded seven combined tackles and made a season-high two sacks during a 24–17 victory at the New York Jets in Week 7.
+In Week 3, he collected a season-high 11 combined tackles (nine solo) during a 36–33 win against the Texans.
+On October 15, Van Noy recorded seven combined tackles and made a season-high two sacks during a 24–17 victory at the New York Jets in Week 7.
 He sustained a calf injury and was inactive for three games (Weeks 14–16).
-Van Noy finished the 2017 NFL season with 73 combined tackles (58 solo), 5.5 sacks, and two pass deflections in 13 games and 12 starts.
+Van Noy finished the 2017 NFL season with 73 combined tackles (58 solo), 5.5 sacks, and two pass deflections in 13 games with 12 starts.

-The Patriots finished atop their division with a 13–3 record and earned a first round bye in the playoffs.
-The Patriots defeated the Tennessee Titans 35–14 in the AFC Divisional Round.
-On January 21, 2018, Van Noy made nine combined tackles, a pass deflection, and made one sack as the Patriots defeated the Jacksonville Jaguars 24–20 in the AFC Championship Game.
-On February 4, 2018, Van Noy started in Super Bowl LII and made five combined tackles as the Patriots lost 41–33 to the Philadelphia Eagles.
+For the second consecutive year, the Patriots finished atop their division (with a 13–3 record) and earned a first round bye in the playoffs.
+They defeated the Tennessee Titans 35–14 in the AFC Divisional Round.
+On January 21, 2018, Van Noy made nine combined tackles, a pass deflection, and one sack as the Patriots defeated the Jaguars 24–20 in the AFC Championship Game.
+On February 4, Van Noy started in Super Bowl LII and made five combined tackles as the Patriots lost 41–33 to the Philadelphia Eagles.